msuhanov/regf/Windows registry file format specification.md

 2|IsSupersedeLocal|This key node can be included in the current layered key, but its "parent" key nodes can't 3|IsSupersedeTree|This key node can be included in the current layered key, but its "parent" key nodes can't; child key nodes (subkeys), except tombstone key nodes, are required to have the same value set in the field

-Here, a "parent" key node doesn't refer to a key node which offset is stored in the *Parent* field of a given key node.
-And a "child" key node doesn't refer to a subkey of a given key node (unless otherwise mentioned).
+Here, a "parent" key node doesn't mean a key node which offset is stored in the *Parent* field of a given key node.
+And a "child" key node doesn't mean a subkey of a given key node (unless otherwise mentioned).
 Instead, these relationships are created between key nodes in different registry hives (a host registry hive, which represents the top layer, and a differencing registry hive, which represents the lower layer; both registry hives are used to provide the merged view of registry data, the top layer provides base data and the lower layer provides modifications to be applied on top of base data).

 #### Key values list
 The *Key values list* has the following structure: